maxigue/chainr/README.md

 Chains Kubernetes jobs and provides a monitoring interface.

 ## About this project
 This is only a pet project, whose initial ambition is only to help me learn golang.
-As such, it may contain clumsy code, and shortcuts in the design.
+As such, it may contain clumsy code, shortcuts in the design and over-engineered parts.

 ## Use cases
 Chainr is a general purpose scheduler, allowing to run jobs on a Kubernetes cluster.
 It supports parallel executions and fallbacks.